Ishmaeel/YetAnotherCampfireSaving/README.md

 ## Features

+* **You can now save within friendly bases**, as long as you are protected from emissions.
+* After five minutes of gameplay, you will be awarded a **Mommy Token** for a quick save and quit to attend Real Life™ issues.
+* Campfires need to be lit before you can save.
+Carry matchboxes.
+* Nearby campfire detection radius is extended, so you can save without burning your feet.
 * High compatibility.
 Plays nicely with vanilla campfire mode _and_ without it.
 * New game is not needed.
 You can activate campfire saving on an existing "standard" game.
 * You can safely deactivate campfire saving by removing the addon from a standard game.
 Ya noob.
 * You can turn campfire mode on and off on the fly via [MCM](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu).
-* Campfires need to be lit before you can save.
-Carry matchboxes.
-* Nearby campfire radius is extended, so you can save without burning your feet.
-* **You can also save within friendly bases**, as long as you are protected from emissions.